fireflycons/PSCloudFormation/static/lambda-dependencies.md

 Currently the following lambda runtimes are supported, which are basically the script runtimes.
 Compiled runtimes (Java, .NET and Go) would generally have a build process which can be made to target a zip file which would contain a full lambda package, and that zip file would be referred to in the CloudFormation template.

 * `python` - all versions
-* `nodejs` - alll versions
+* `nodejs` - all versions
 * `ruby` - all versions

-## Example Dependency Files

 ### Python

-The easiest way to package Python dependencies is to run `New-PSCFNPackage` from within your Python virtual env, pasing the `VIRTUAL_ENV` environment variable as the location for packages.
+The easiest way to package Python dependencies is to build your Python lambda in a [virtual env](https://virtualenv.pypa.io/en/latest/) and then run `New-PSCFNPackage` from within the virtual env, using the `VIRTUAL_ENV` environment variable in your `lambda-dependencies` file as the location for package dependencies.

 ```yaml
 - Location: "$VIRTUAL_ENV"